shamshad74/VPC-with-servers-in-private-subnets-and-NAT/README.md

 By implementing this project, I've gained hands-on experience in setting up a secure VPC with EC2 instances, implementing networking and routing, configuring security groups and IAM roles, and ensuring proper access control.
 This project will provide a practical understanding of how these AWS services work together to create a secure and scalable infrastructure for applications.

+#STEPS:

+#step 1
+Create The VPC
+1. Open the Amazon VPC console
+2. On the dashboard, click on "Create VPC."
+3. Under "Resources to create," select "VPC and more."
+4. Configure the VPC:
+    a.
+Provide a name for the VPC in the "Name tag auto-generation" field.
+    b.
+For the IPv4 CIDR block, leave it as default suggestion.
+5. Configure the subnets:
+    a.
+Set the "Number of Availability Zones" to 2 for increased resiliency across multiple Availability Zones.
+    b.
+Specify the "Number of public subnets" as 2.
+    c.
+Specify the "Number of private subnets" as 2.
+    d.
+For NAT gateways, choose "1 per AZ" to enhance resiliency.
+    g.
+For VPC endpoints, you can choose "None" .
+    h.
+Regarding DNS options, clear the checkbox for "Enable DNS hostnames."

+Once you've configured all the settings, click "Create VPC."

 ![Screenshot 2024-01-17 221659](https://github.com/shamshad74/VPC-with-servers-in-private-subnets-and-NAT/assets/117065471/c1bc026e-0a15-4084-880c-afd5ee4ce16c)